-- These are minimum standards per WI Statute 43.64(2m), (floor, not ceiling). - These standards were established in accordance with Wisconsin Statutes 43.11(3)(d) by Resolution 269, 2007-2008 of the Dane County Board of Supervisors and subsequently amended by Resolution 185, 2011-12; Resolution 98, 2013-14; Resolution 233, 2016-2017; and Resolution 149, 2023-2024. - Standards require data provided to DPI through the Annual Report. - Standards are based on municipal (not service) population for the most recent year. - Standards must be met by any municipality seeking an exemption from the county library tax. - Libraries not meeting one or more standard may be granted a provisional exemption by submitting a compliance plan for the DCLS Board approval. - Libraries are limited to 3 provisional exemptions in a 10-year period. - Newly established libraries (WI Statutes 43.52) may be granted provisional exemptions in the first three years of existence, with a plan approved by the DCLS Board to bring the library into full compliance by year four of operation. - Newly established libraries that comply in year four but fail to meet standards relating to collection size in a future year may be granted one additional provisional exemption in the first 10-year period of operation, contingent upon the DCLS Board's approval of a plan to bring the library back into compliance.
+• These are minimum standards per WI Statute 43.64(2m), (floor, not ceiling).

+These standards were established in accordance with Wisconsin Statutes 43.11(3)(d) by Resolution 269, 2007-2008 of the Dane County Board of Supervisors and subsequently amended by Resolution 185, 2011-12 of the Dane County Board of Supervisors, and subsequently amended by Resolution 98, 2013-14, and Resolution 233, 2016-2017.

+- Standards require data provided to DPI through the Annual Report. - Standards are based on municipal (not service) population for the most recent year. - Standards must be met by any municipality seeking an exemption from the county library tax. - Libraries not meeting one or more standard may be granted a provisional exemption by submitting a compliance plan for the DCLS Board approval. - Libraries are limited to 3 provisional exemptions in a 10-year period. - Newly established libraries (WI Statutes 43.52) may be granted provisional exemptions in the first three years of existence, with a plan approved by the DCLS Board to bring the library into full compliance by year four of operation. - Newly established libraries that comply in year four but fail to meet standards relating to collection size in a future year may be granted one additional provisional exemption in the first 10-year period of operation, contingent upon the DCLS Board's approval of a plan to bring the library back into compliance.